gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 - **θ** is the policy's threshold — the width of the band of values it declines to distinguish. `age` θ=7, `hours.per.week` θ=8, `education.num` θ=2.
 - Both arms run the **same 5 seeds** at each of 5 budgets, so every comparison is paired.
-"0 of 25" means 5 budgets × 5 seeds, all lost; "0 of 50" adds a second attribute.
+"0 of 25" means 5 budgets × 5 seeds, all lost.
+"0 of 50" is the same count over two attributes (`age` and `hours.per.week`).

 ---